YouX subscription

 Attitudinal dimension vs. behavioral: what people say versus what people do.

-This is, moreover, a dichotomy that runs through all areas of social studies and opinion studies and that should keep us alert whenever we resort to surveys and interviews.
-The author considers that most usability studies should be based more on the behavioral aspect (eg A/B tests, eyetracking ), but attitudinal can also be important, namely to map users' mental models and develop information architectures.
+This is, moreover, a dichotomy that runs throughout the areas of social studies and opinion studies and that should keep us alert whenever we use surveys and interviews.
+The author considers that most usability studies should be based more on the behavioral aspect (e.g. A/B testing, eyetracking ), but the attitudinal aspect can also be important, particularly for mapping users' mental models and developing information architectures.

-In usability studies, direct observation has the advantage that the researcher can see how the user uses the technology and immediately ask questions, investigate or correct some aspect of the study.
-Tendentially, qualitative methods are more suitable for answering questions about why a certain behavior or action is performed, or about how to correct a problem, qualitative methods are much more suitable for working with large amounts of questions and information.
+In usability studies, direct observation has the advantage of the researcher being able to see how the user uses the technology and immediately ask questions, investigate or correct some aspect of the study.
+Qualitative methods tend to be more suitable for answering questions about why a certain behavior or action is taking place, or how to correct a problem.
+Qualitative methods are much more suitable for dealing with large amounts of questions and information.

-The context of product use : Study participants are using the product or service and how.
-What can be multiplied:
+The context of product use : are study participants using the product or service and how.
+What can be demultiplied:

-• Natural (or almost) use of the product – minimize the interference of the study (obtain attitudes and behaviors as close as possible to reality);
+• Natural (or almost) use of the product – minimize study interference (obtain attitudes and behaviors as close to reality as possible);

-• Product Script Usage – Gain insight into specific usage aspects;
+• Product script usage – gain insights into specific usage aspects;

-• Products not used during the study – are used to study problems that go beyond usability, such as the study of cultural behaviors;
+• Product not used during the study – are used to study problems that go beyond usability, such as the study of cultural behaviors;

-• A hybrid combination of the above situations – they use a creative way of using the product to achieve their goals.
+• A hybrid combination of the previous situations – they use a creative way of using the product to achieve their goals.
 Examples, participatory design methods.

-Roher (2014) also considers that the product development phases, which he calls the time dimension, are also important when one intends to select research methods:
+Roher (2014) also considers that the product development phases, which he calls the time dimension, are also important when selecting research methods:

-• Strategize – in this initial phase what is intended are ideas and insights which leads to a wide variation in the methods that can be used;
+• Strategize – at this initial stage what we want are ideas and insights, which leads to a wide variation in the methods that can be used;

-• Execute – the research at this stage is formative and is intended to minimize execution risks.
+• Execute – research at this stage is formative and aims to minimize execution risks.

-• Assess : once the product is available, it can be used by a sufficient number of users to start measuring its performance, which is normally summative in nature.
+• Assess : once the product is available, it can be used by a sufficient number of users to begin measuring its performance, which is normally summative in nature.

 Product Development